What42Pizza/LooF/Documentation/Statements.md

 ## Functions

-- **call FunctionLineNumber (int)**
-  - Pushes the instruction pointer to the IP stack and jumps execution to FunctionLineNumber
-- **call FileName (string), FunctionLineNumber (int)**
+- **call Function**
-  - Pushes the instruction pointer to the IP stack and jumps execution to FunctionLineNumber in the file FileName
+  - Pushes the instruction pointer and file name to the IP stack and jumps execution to Function
-- **call FunctionLineNumber (int), Arg1, Arg2, ...**
-  - Pushes the instruction pointer to the IP stack, jumps execution to FunctionLineNumber, and pushes all remaining arguments to the general stack in a single table
-- **call FileName (string), FunctionLineNumber (int), Arg1, Arg2, ...**
+- **call Function, Arg1, Arg2, ...**
-  - Pushes the instruction pointer to the IP stack, jumps execution to FunctionLineNumber in file FileName, and pushes all remaining arguments to the general stack in a single table
+  - Pushes the instruction pointer and file name to the IP stack, jumps execution to Function, and pushes all remaining arguments to the general stack in a single table
 - **return**
   - Jumps execution to the value popped off of the IP stack.
 Errors if the IP stack is empty
 - **return ReturnValue0, ReturnValue1, ...**